hyperledger/besu-docs/docs/private-networks/tutorials/quickstart.md

 # deploy
 Contract deploy at: 0x5FbDB2315678afecb367f032d93F642f64180aa3
 ```
-This will deploy the contract to the network and return the address. **Please save this address for the next step**.
+This will deploy the contract to the network and return the address. **Save this address for step 3**.

-#### Step 2: Run the dapp
+##### Step 2: Run the dapp

 The dapp runs a local website using Next.js, and uses the contract in the previous step deployed on the network.

-With the blockchain running, and MetaMask connected to `localhost` on port `8545`, import the deployer account as above, then
-run the following command:
+Install and run
+with:

 ```bash
 cd frontend